Team-CJI/cji-team-projectprep/README.md

 * Will you be using a PR review workflow?
 If so, consider:
 * How many people must review a PR?
 No PR review needed.
 * Who merges PRs? whoever did not create the branch being pulled.
-* How often will you merge? after each PR.
+* How often will you merge? after each task completion.
 * How will you communicate that it’s time to merge? pair programming.